opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Term | Definition
 :--- | :---
-Monitor | A job that runs on a defined schedule and queries OpenSearch.
+Monitor | A job that runs on a defined schedule and queries OpenSearch indices.
 The results of these queries are then used as input for one or more *triggers*.
 Trigger | Conditions that, if met, generate *alerts*.
 Alert | An event associated with a trigger.
 When an alert is created, the trigger performs *actions*, which can include sending a notification.
 Action | The information that you want the monitor to send out after being triggered.
 Actions have a *destination*, a message subject, and a message body.
-Destination | A reusable location for an action, such as Amazon Chime, Slack, or a webhook URL.
+Destination | A reusable location for an action.
+Supported locations are Amazon Chime, Email, Slack, or custom webhook.

 ---